kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	// - The ListenerSet has a valid ParentRef selecting the Gateway
 	// - The ListenerSet's status has the condition "Accepted: true"
 	//
-	// Uses for this field include troubleshooting AttachedListeners attachment and
+	// Uses for this field include troubleshooting AttachedListenerSets attachment and
 	// measuring blast radius/impact of changes to a Gateway.
 	// +optional
-	AttachedListeners *int32 `json:"attachedListeners,omitempty"`
+	AttachedListenerSets *int32 `json:"attachedListenerSets,omitempty"`
 }

 type AllowedListeners struct {